moddio/moddio-docs/scripting-reference/actions/startUsingItem.md

-Commands the unit to use the item until told to stop.
+Commands the specified unit to use the provided item until told to stop.